maxmilton/browser-redirect/README.md

 # Browser Redirect ![](./static/icon48.png)

-Browser Redirect is a simple, yet powerful browser extension that makes it easy to automatically redirect your web traffic according to your preferred rules.
-Built with a predefined set of static rules for a simple and strightforward experience.

-Faster than alternitives like the [libredirect](https://github.com/libredirect/browser_extension) because this extension uses the newer [Chrome `declarativeNetRequest` API](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/).
-It also means this extension can never read your web pages either for added security.
+Browser Redirect is a browser extension that redirects top level domains according to predefined rules.
+It uses the [`declarativeNetRequest` API](https://developer.chrome.com/docs/extensions/reference/declarativeNetRequest/), which provides a faster and more secure way to handle redirects than other [alternatives](https://github.com/libredirect/browser_extension), as it cannot read the content of web pages.

+The extension comes with a predefined set of static rules that are geared towards privacy friendly alternative frontends.
+You can customize it to meet specific needs.

-## Default redirect rules
+## Default Redirect Rules

+The following table shows the default redirect rules included in the extension:

 | From                       | To                     |
 | -------------------------- | ---------------------- |